klep/scanline/README.md

 * Scan in various formats, sizes, and modes all driven from command line options
 * Provide defaults in a config file (~/.scanline.conf)
 * Convert the scanned document to text (-ocr)
+* Summarize and automatically name scans using on-device AI (-autoname and -summarize)

 Here are some example command lines: